Eleonora Gonzaga (born 1630): Widowhood

 Archduke Leopold Wilhelm, Ferdinand III's younger brother, thought to marry Eleonora (who enjoyed the respect of her subjects) to strengthen his position as a candidate for the Imperial crown.
-However, the Dowager Empress put all her efforts to ensure the election of her stepson Leopold I as the new Holy Roman Emperor.
+However, the dowager empress put all her efforts to ensure the election of her stepson Leopold I as the new Holy Roman Emperor.
 Under the will of Ferdinand III, Eleonora assumed the guardianship of all his children.
 Her dower was provided by the cities of Graz and Linz and also was determined for her an annual pension of 200,000 florins (later increased to 230,000).
-During the summer she spent in the Favorita palace, which, together with Schönbrunn and Laxenburg she received from her godmother the late Dowager Empress.
-Under her supervision, was added an extension to the Hofburg Palace, which then suffered a fire and was rebuilt again.
+During the summer she spent in the Favorita palace, which, together with Schönbrunn and Laxenburg she received from her godmother the late dowager empress.
+Under her supervision, an extension was added to the Hofburg, which then suffered a fire and was rebuilt again.

-The small court of the Empress Dowager was a meeting place for politicians and diplomats.
+The small court of the empress dowager was a meeting place for politicians and diplomats.
 There were often visitors like Minister Václav Eusebius František, Prince of Lobkowicz, ambassadors Jacques Bretel de Grémonville and Lorenzo Magalotti, and General Raimondo Montecuccoli.
 For some time was considered the possibility of a second marriage for Eleonora, with the Polish King John II Casimir Vasa, but this project was never implemented.

 Eleonora enjoyed great respect from Leopold I, who consulted with his stepmother on many political and personal issues.
-The Dowager Empress established good relations with her stepson's first wife, Infanta Margaret Theresa of Spain.
-The relationship with Leopold I's second wife Archduchess Claudia Felicitas of Austria were tense, but didn't last long due to her early death.
-Finally, she had a friendly relation with Leopold I's third and final wife, Countess Palatine Eleonor Magdalene of Neuburg, who became, thanks to her protection, the Emperor's wife.
+The dowager empress established good relations with her stepson's first wife, Infanta Margaret Theresa of Spain.
+The relationship with Leopold I's second wife Archduchess Claudia Felicitas of Austria was tense, but didn't last long due to her early death.
+Finally, she had a friendly relationship with Leopold I's third and final wife, Countess Palatine Eleonor Magdalene of Neuburg, who became the emperor's wife thanks to her protection.

-The Dowager Empress engaged in politics only when on behalf to her family's interests.
-In 1669, Eleonora had to resolve the conflict between the Imperial court in Vienna and the Holy See, which arose due to the fact that the Pope didn't appoint any Cardinal of the candidates proposed by the Emperor.
+The dowager empress engaged in politics only when on behalf of her family's interests.
+In 1669, Eleonora had to resolve the conflict between the Imperial court in Vienna and the Holy See, which arose due to the fact that the Pope didn't appoint any cardinal of the candidates proposed by the emperor.
 Then, Leopold I resorted to the mediation of his stepmother to solve the crisis.
 In 1671 she arranged the marriage of her nephew Ferdinando Carlo Gonzaga, Duke of Mantua and Montferrat with Anna Isabella Gonzaga, the heiress of the Guastalla line with the purpose to unite the two Gonzaga rival families.
 She tried that Charles V, Duke of Lorraine (suitor and later second husband of her eldest daughter) could be elected King of Poland, but he was defeated by John Sobieski in 1674.